LearnersGuild/learning-os/blueprint/meta-goals.md

 # Meta Goals

+#### Purpose
-The organizational "meta" goals for Learners Guild are listed below.
+These are the organizational "meta" goals for Learners Guild.
 They each complete the sentence "Learners Guild..."

+#### Usage
+As we reflect on our progress and achievements as an organization, we should use these to determine whether or not we are headed in the right direction.

+---

 ### Evolves continuously